SyncfusionExamples/Semantic-Filtering-with-local-embeddings-in-Blazor-Data-Grid/README.md

 # Semantic Filtering with Local Embeddings in Blazor Data Grid

-Semantic search for medical records using AI embeddings Blazor Grid.
+Semantic search for medical records using AI embeddings [Blazor DataGrid](https://www.syncfusion.com/blazor-components/blazor-datagrid).
 This sample demonstrates how to implement intelligent, context-aware data filtering without relying on external AI services.

 ## Overview

-This Blazor web application showcases how to build a semantic search experience for medical records using **local embeddings** and the **Blazor Grid** component.
+This Blazor web application showcases how to build a semantic search experience for medical records using **local embeddings** and the **Blazor DataGrid** component.
 Rather than simple keyword matching, the search understands the meaning of query text and finds semantically similar medical information.

 **Key Use Case**: A healthcare data portal where physicians and staff can search medical records using natural language queries (e.g., "respiratory issues" to find records with symptoms like "shortness of breath").